StephenMMorris-PB/Troubleshoot-MXChipGPS/Readme.md

 <summary>This directory: "Troubleshoot-MXChipGPS"</summary>
 <p>

-- This is a listing of files reviewed and/or changed on 3/4/2020.
+- All initial set of files from 3/4/2020 were deleted here on 3/9/2020.
-- These files will not be modified as of today, 3/9/2020.
+- New files added in sub-folders.
+These files used to troubleshoot:
-- See the subdirectories for future updates.
+- Environment:  VSCode, PlatformIO-IDE, MXChip board, Adafruit "Ultimate GPS" module

 </p>
 </summary>